SpenceKonde/ATTinyCore/README.md

 During the install process it will print the path of a post_install.bat that it skipped running.
 Running that will install the drivers - it's easiest if you copy/paste it, as after installation the drivers will be located in `C:\Users\YourUserName\AppData\Local\Arduino15\packages\ATTinyCore\tools\micronucleus\2.5-azd1\`  Or they can be downloaded from the following URL https://azduino.com/bin/micronucleus/Drivers-Digistump(win).zip .
 Unzip, run the installation batch file.

+**Timing or baud rates are wrong**
+Typically 8x slower than expected - see below entry.

+**When using an individual chip for the first time, or after changing the clock speed, EESAVE or BOD settings, you must do "burn bootloader" to set the fuses, even if you are not using the chip with a bootloader**
+The option should really be named "Set fuses and install bootloader (if any)" rather than "burn bootloader", which makes it sound irreversible (it's not), and by not mentioning the fuses, many users think that it isn't needed if a bootloader is being used.
+But it is, because this is the only time fuses are set; this is the same behavior as all other classic AVR cores, because it is possible to soft-brick the parts if the fuses are misconfigured, and so writing the .

 **This core includes part specific documentation - click the links above for your family of chips and READ IT** The classic tinyAVR parts are a motley bunch - some of them are very mundane, with little to distinguish them other than the fact that they just work like you'd expect, while others are just bizarre.
 The part specific documentation covers most of the relevant topics that apply specifically to a given family of parts.